NEW YORK—“The results are in, and to put it mildly, comrades, it ain’t pretty.”

 Another step taken by the National Committee was the election of Anita Waters as the party’s new Organizational Secretary.
 The party’s National Convention, its highest body, voted to create the position earlier this summer and instructed the incoming National Committee to find a suitable candidate.

-Having served as chair of the Ohio District, Waters played a major role in coordinating the growth of the state’s membership and organizing them into cohesive clubs – expanding from a single club to seven, so far.
+Having served as chair of the Ohio District, Waters played a major role in coordinating the growth of the state’s membership and organizing them into cohesive clubs – expanding from four clubs to six, so far, with a seventh in formation.
 Waters is also involved in the party nationally, serving on its National Board and Executive Committee.

 In nominating Waters, Co-Chair Rossana Cambron said that the role of Organizational Secretary is “not an administrative job, but a political one.”
 She said the job is about “facilitating conversations and relationships, building up clubs and districts so that the party acts as one.”